 Let’s start with the elephant in the room – unless you’re really lucky, you’re probably going to need a mortgage of some sort to purchase a home.
 And this is the kind of loan that will likely compete with student loans when it comes to term length – expect to be paying it off for the next 15-30 years.
 There are lots of handy mortgage rate calculators out there, like this one from MortgageCalculator.org, so play around with the numbers and start getting a sense of what’s realistic for you.

 Speaking of numbers, one of the key numbers you’ll be fiddling around with is your down payment.
 It’s generally recommended that you provide 20% of the total cost of the home as a down payment to avoid having to buy PMI (private mortgage insurance).
-PMI protects the lender from lender from losing money if the borrower ends up in foreclosure.
+PMI protects the lender from losing money if the borrower ends up in foreclosure.

 Doing a little light math, a 20% down payment for a home priced at $275,000 is $55,000.
 For many, that’s no small drop in the bucket – but it is a realistic assessment of the amount of money you’ll need to save to get desirable loan terms, including a favorable interest rate.